courtsbr/esaj/README.md

 ## Usage

 `esaj` has only one exported function: `download_esaj()`.
-Its arguments are a lawsuit ID and the path to the directory where the lawsuit should be downloaded.
+Its arguments are a lawsuit ID a,nd the path to the directory where the lawsuit should be downloaded.

 ```r
 library(esaj)